zierf/docker-php-frameworks/ReadMe.md

 ./bin/console-sf.sh doctrine:schema:validate
 ```

-For further information see [Databases and the Doctrine ORM](https://symfony.com/doc/current/doctrine.html) in official Symfony documentation.
+For further information see [Databases and the Doctrine ORM](https://symfony.com/doc/current/doctrine.html)
+in official Symfony documentation.

 ## Zend

 ### Install Zend Developer Toolbar
-If you enable the developer toolbar with the following command (and after initializing the skeleton), make sure to choose
+If you enable the developer toolbar with the following command (and after initializing the skeleton),
-`config/development.config.php.dist` as file to inject the *ZendDeveloperTools* into, so they will stay disabled later in production.
+make sure to choose `config/development.config.php.dist` as file to inject the *ZendDeveloperTools* into,
+so they will stay disabled later in production.
 ```bash
 ./bin/composer.sh require --dev zendframework/zend-developer-tools
 ```

 ### Install Doctrine ORM and update database
-Install *Doctrine ORM* in Zend.
+Install *Doctrine ORM* in Zend:
 ```bash
 ./bin/composer.sh require doctrine/doctrine-orm-module
 ```
 Choose the `config/modules.config.php` as config file for injecting the new modules.

-It's necessary to provide at least a small and rudimentary doctrine configuration file, before you can use doctrine commands on your database.
+It's necessary to provide at least a small and rudimentary doctrine configuration file, before you can
+use doctrine commands on your database.
 Create a new file `/www/config/autoload/doctrine.global.php` with following content:
 ```php
 <?php